pjw7904/FRRouting-GENI-Automation/README.md

-# FRRouting-GENI-Automation
+# GENI Automation
-A collection of scripts to help in the installation, configuration, and testing of routing protocols included in FRRouting on the GENI testbed.
+A collection of scripts to help in the installation, configuration, and testing of experiments on the GENI testbed, including those that utilize the FRR routing protocol suite.
 This assumes that the image installed on the GENI nodes is Ubuntu/Debian-based.
-Currently, only scripts and configurations to help with BGP (traditional, not data center) are included.
+Currently, only scripts and configurations to help with FRR EBGP (traditional, not data center) are included as a base to show how this collection of scripts can be used.

 ## Directories
 1. local_scripts = scripts that are run on your local machine and reach out to the remote GENI nodes via SSH (Paramiko library).